Reasons Why LTD Permanent Disability Can Be Canceled

 When Does Long-Term Disability End?

 Different long-term disability policies have different terms.
-Your LTD policy might pay benefits for several years, until you reach retirement age, or for the rest of your life—depending on the policy you have.
-And there are other factors that can affect when your LTD benefits end.
+Your LTD policy might pay benefits for several years, until you reach retirement age, or even for the rest of your life.

 Shifting Definition of Disability After 24 Months